 The Hospital also chose to address barriers to accessing health care services as a priority.
 The 2019 assessment showed that Volusia County had fewer health care resources and providers than elsewhere in the state.
-This lower ratio of doctors, internists, mental health and other health care providers compared to the number of people who seek them can be a barrier to receiving care when you need it.
+This lower ratio of doctors, dentists, mental health and other health care providers compared to the number of people who seek them can be a barrier to receiving care when you need it.
 Volusia County residents were also less likely to have a personal doctor than others statewide.
 These factors can contribute to unnecessary emergency room visits when care is delayed, which can have more serious outcomes, particularly for individuals who are uninsured or underinsured.

-As part of the effort to address this, the Hospital partnered with community organizations to coordinate screening and health services for individuals experiencing homelessness though a local emergency shelter.
-In 2021, the Hospital screened 240 residents through this partnership.
-The Hospital also increased admissions to the Community Care program, which provides no-cost education, care coordination services and home visits to patients who may be vulnerable or more greatly impacted by social determinants of health.
-The program provides a personalized level of care that helps address barriers which can be impacting health.
-Since the beginning of 2021, 81 new patients were enrolled in the program.
+As part of the effort to address this, the Hospital has increased admissions to the Community Care program, which provides no-cost education, care coordination services and home visits to patients who may be vulnerable or more greatly impacted by social determinants of health.
+The program provides a personalized level of care that helps address barriers that can impact health.
+Since the beginning of 2021, 100 new patients have been enrolled in the program.